tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The price of real estate and the rents that can be charged to tenants are based on supply and demand.
 The more people who want to live in a specific location and the less housing available, the higher the cost of rent.
 This is why places like California, Hawaii, and New York City have such high rents.

-- It is possible to buy a property in a different state and rent it out.
-This is called long-distance investing.

 # property condition (CCC No. 3)

 - The author bought a house that was infested with bedbugs.
 He decided to evict everyone and do a full restoration, including a new roof, siding, and renovation of all the units.
 Six months after the tenants left, one of them returned and began squatting.